-Chapter 5, concerning leveraging and partnership opportunities, summarized opportunities for the U.S. fusion energy program by means of two tables, relegating more detailed discussion to this appendix.
-Below are descriptions of each of these opportunities, organized by the Office within DOE Science (ASCR, HEP, NP, BES), Other DOE programs (FE, EERE, NE, NNSA), Other non-DOE federal programs (NSF, NIST, DOD, NASA), and international partnerships.
+In Chapter 5, concerning leveraging and partnership opportunities, the Panel summarized opportunities for the U.S. fusion energy program by means of two tables, relegating more detailed discussion to this appendix.
+Below are descriptions of each of these opportunities, organized by the respective offices within DOE Science (ASCR, HEP, NP, BES), other DOE programs (FE, EERE, NE, NNSA), other non-DOE federal programs (NSF, NIST, DOD, NASA), and international partnerships.